geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 propagate to the uncertainties of our best fit parameters
 $$\boldsymbol{p}^\dagger$$.
-The covariance matrix of the best fit parameters allows us to give confidence intervals of the parameters via their standard deviations, since posterior distributions for the parameters were approximately normal.
+The covariance matrix of the best fit parameters allows us to give confidence intervals of the parameters via their standard deviations, since the posterior distributions for the parameters were approximately normal.

-Now we will do the same thing again, in a way.
+Now, we will do the same thing again, in a way.
 We'll find a way to approximate the posterior for our best fit solution $$\boldsymbol{f}^\dagger = \boldsymbol{f}(\boldsymbol{p^\dagger})$$ as a normal distribution.
 Then, we will calculate the covariance matrix, which gives us the standard deviations, for the elements of $$\boldsymbol{f}^\dagger$$.
-If we know those, we can give credible intervals around the elements of our best fit solution, which together make up the credible band.
+If we know those, we can give credible intervals around the entries of our best fit solution, which together make up the credible band.

 We treat $$\boldsymbol{z}=\boldsymbol{f}(\boldsymbol{p})$$ as a new variable